Canon G1 X Mark III vs T6s

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon G1 X Mark III better than the Canon T6s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G1 X Mark III:

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 6).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).